 Students who apply to enroll in all classes in a given Chicago Studies Quarter bypass the normal bidding process so as to ensure enrollment in all that Quarter's classes.
 Determination of each Quarter's cohort is made by its instructors upon review of applications.
 In some classes, and at instructor discretion, any seats remaining in the Quarter's individual classes may then be made available for bidding and registration by other students as usual.
 Once the normal bidding process has opened, students can no longer be guaranteed admission to all the classes in a Quarter.

-Classes in a Chicago Studies Quarter are automatically cross-listed as "CHST" classes and thus contribute to the academic requirements for the College's interdisciplinary Certificate in Chicago Studies.
-Some Quarters may fulfill other programs' requirements as well, depending on theme, etc. Inquiries about a particular Chicago Studies Quarter (or about teaching in/offering a Quarter) may be directed to Chris Skrable, Director of Chicago Studies & Experiential Learning in the College.
+Classes in a Chicago Studies Quarter or course sequence are automatically cross-listed as "CHST" classes and thus contribute to the academic requirements for the College's interdisciplinary Certificate in Chicago Studies.
+Some Quarters/course sequences may fulfill other programs' requirements as well, depending on theme, etc. Inquiries about a particular Chicago Studies Quarter (or about teaching in/offering a Quarter or sequence of classes) may be directed to Chris Skrable, Executive Director of Chicago Studies & Experiential Learning and Assistant Dean of the College.